-Under Zhao Ji and Zhao Huan’s absurd commands, strong generals and officials were abolished, while absurd suggestions were implemented.
+Under Zhao Ji and Zhao Huan’s absurd commands, brilliant generals and officials were abolished, while ridiculous suggestions were implemented.

-About one year later, the Song’s fabulous capital city was occupied, large numbers of treasures were taken away or burnt down.
+About one year later, Song’s fabulous capital city was occupied, and countless treasures were taken away or burnt down.

-The princess and her entire royal clan, and large numbers of civilians were captured.
+The princess and her entire royal clan and innumerable civilians were captured.

 Part of the Painting (Qingming Shang He Tu) Along the River During the Qingming Festival

 Genre Painting of the Capital City (Bianjing or Kaifeng) of the Song Dynasty, by Artist Zhang Zeduan (1085 — 1145) — The Palace Museum